English Functional Skills – Entry 1 to Level 2

 English Pathway: Build and develop your skills with this year-long course which finishes with Functional Skills.
 Available at Entry 1 to Level 2.
 This course includes a two week project to develop your skills.

-Blended Learning: In addition to attending sessions once a week, this year-long course requires you to access online learning resources between sessions to conduct independent study.
+Once a week courses: In addition to attending sessions once a week, this year-long course requires you to access online learning resources between sessions to conduct independent study.
 Available at Level 1 and Level 2.

 Fast-track: For learners who already have established English skills, but need to gain a qualification quickly.
 In addition to attending sessions once a week, this course requires you to access online learning resources between sessions to conduct independent study.
 Available at Level 2.